redis/redis-doc/topics/faq.md

   key`.
 Don't want to save more than 1000 log lines per computer?
 Just issue a `LTRIM computer_ID 0 999` command to trim the list after every push.
 * Another example is about Sets.
 Imagine to build a social news site like [Reddit][reddit].
-Every time a user upvote a given news you can just add to the news_ID_upmods key holding a value of type SET the id of the user that did the upmodding.
+Every time a user upvotes a given news you can just add to the news_ID_upmods key holding a value of type SET the id of the user that did the upmodding.
 Sets can also be used to index things.
 Every key can be a tag holding a SET with the IDs of all the objects associated to this tag.